rashidesai24/Analyzing-Twitter-Trends-On-COVID-19-Vaccinations/README.md

 <h4> CorEx </h4>
 Correlation Explanation (CorEx) provides a flexible framework for learning topics that are maximally informative about a corpus of text.
 Through anchor words, we seeded and guided the topic model towards topics of substantive interest, which allowed us to interact with and refine topics in a way that is not possible with traditional topic models.
 Normalized Topic Correlation (NTC) represents the correlations within an individual document explained by a particular topic.

+<h3> RESULTS </h3>
+<li> Discovered 13 unique topics from the tweets across 12 weeks from Jan’21 to Mar’21 </li>
+<li>February had the lowest number of tweets (594,050) as compared to January (695,890) and March (819,487) about COVID vaccinations</li>
+<li>Positive sentiment contributed the most in overall sentiments of Twitter users (732,395), followed by neutral (579,493) and negative (525,866) sentiments</li>
+<li>People were discussing the most about topics like Vaccination status, Travel, Pandemic, Politics, Vaccine Approval</li>
+<li>Topics that remained underrepresented were People Against Vaccine, Political and COVID leaders, Who Got Vaccinated</li>

+<h3> CONCLUSION </h3>
+This study focused on demonstrating the conversations around COVID-19 vaccines on Twitter using a dataset created with tweets from individuals leveraging Machine Learning and Text Analytics approach.
+We performed exploratory data analysis using Unsupervised LDA to identify initial implicit topics.
+The dataset was further analysed for positive and negative sentiments.
+We further performed topic modeling for a deeper understanding of topics and their popularity across time.